 The new MWA Compute Cluster is named “Garrawarla”, meaning spider in the Wajarri language; whose land the Murchison Radio Observatory is on.
 The new 78-node cluster provides a dedicated system for astronomers to process in excess of 30 PB of MWA telescope data using Pawsey infrastructure.
 The new cluster provides users with enhanced GPU capabilities to power AI, computational work, machine learning workflows and data analytics.

 Acacia is the new online storage system and provides over 60 PB of object storage for long term archiving of researcher data.
 The system is divided into two zones, one designed for data which needs to be accessed faster than the other which is designed for energy efficient long-term storage.
-Acacia went into production in February 2022.

-Banksia is the new offline storage and provides a replacement of the previous storage management software with an open system which will provide an expandable platform to build on and leverage the investment in object storage.
+Banksia is the new offline storage and provides a replacement of the previous storage management software with an open system which provides an expandable platform to build on and leverage the investment in object storage.
 It uses Pawsey’s current investment in tapes by re-using the existing tape libraries and utilise a new 5 PB cache to take full advantage of the new 100 GBe network infrastructure.

 To read the stories published related to the project milestones referred to the information below: